bitbankinc/bitbank-api-docs/errors.md

 - `50052` Originator requires additional entries.
 - `50053` Cannot edit originator under review.
 - `50054` Cannot withdraw because the information registration for unreflected deposits has not been completed.
+- `50055` Margin trading review has not been completed.
+- `50056` Temporarily restricting new margin orders.
+Please try your request again after a while.
+- `50057` Temporarily restricting new margin orders.
+Please try your request again after a while.
+- `50058` Exceeds available balance for open order.
+- `50059` Exceeds total margin position.
+- `50070` Withdrawals in JPY are not available.
+- `50071` Withdrawals in CC are not available.
+- `50072` Buy orders cannot be used in spot transactions.
+- `50073` Sell orders cannot be used in spot transactions.
+- `50078` Open orders cannot be used in margin trading.
+- `50079` Close orders cannot be used in margin trading.
+- `50080` Open orders cannot be used in margin trading.
+- `50081` Close orders cannot be used in margin trading.
+- `50083` Withdrawals can not be used due to realized loss.

 ## VALUE_ERROR